Indians of North America -- Government relations

 Identifier: HC.MC-1034

-This collection includes correspondence, financial papers, and an account book concerning the finances of the Central Superintendency and Quaker work with Native Americans.
+This collection includes correspondence, financial papers, and an account book concerning the finances of the Central Superintendency and Quaker work involving Native Americans.

 Miscellaneous manuscripts relating to Native Americans and Quakers